ThasianX/Personal-Notes/Books/Rich Dad Poor Dad/notes.md

         - I want to be free to travel the world and live in the lifestyle I love
         - I want to be young when I do this
         - I want to be simply free
-        - I want to control over my time and my life
+        - I want to have control over my time and my life
         - I want money to work for me
 - Make daily choices: the power of choice
     - Our spending habits reflect who we are